 Both Tesler and Chodan fought extradition to the United States.
-On November 23, 2009 at a hearing in a London court, Tesler's attorney argued that extradition would be unfair as he also faces prosecution in the U.K. by the SFO and that the charged offense was against Nigeria rather than the U.S. Chodan's attorney made a similar argument on his behalf at Chodan's extradition hearing on February 22, 2010.
+On November 23, 2009, at a hearing in a London court, Tesler's attorney argued that extradition would be unfair as he also faces prosecution in the U.K. by the SFO and that the charged offense was against Nigeria rather than the U.S. Chodan's attorney made a similar argument on his behalf at Chodan's extradition hearing on February 22, 2010.
 On March 25, 2010, District Judge Caroline Tubbs, sitting at Westminster magistrates' court in London, ruled that Tesler's alleged crimes had "substantial connection" to the U.S. and ordered extradition.
 On April 20, 2010, Judge Tubbs similarly ordered extradition for Chodan.

 Both Tesler and Chodan appealed to the High Court in London to block their respective extradition orders.
 On Appeal, Chodan's attorney argued that it would be "unjust and oppressive" to "haul" then-72-year-old Chodan "out of his domestic bliss" with his wife and extradite him to the United States where he could die in prison.
 Without explanation, Chodan withdrew his High Court challenge on November 8, 2010, and was extradited to the United States.
 Chodan appeared in a United States District Court in Houston, Texas, and on December 6, 2010, pled guilty to conspiring to violate the FCPA and agreed to forfeit \$726,885.
-At his sentencing hearing, currently scheduled for late April 2011, Chodan will face up to 5 years in prison for the conspiracy charge.
+On February 22, 2012, he was sentenced to serve one year of probation and to pay a \$20,000 fine.
+His sentence, which can be considered light given that he faced up to 5 years in prison for the conspiracy charge, took into account his assistance in the investigation and prosecution of Tesler.

 At Tesler's January 2011 hearing at the High Court in London, two Lord Justices ruled that Tesler's extradition to the United States could also go forward.
 As quoted by the BBC, the Lord Justices stated that as a conspirator, Tesler could not escape liability for his corrupt activities by remaining physically outside the U.S. when "as a result of [his conduct] very substantial sums of money were planned to be made in the United States....
 The effects of his actions were to be felt in the United States and were intended to be felt there.
 A United States entity [KBR] was intended to be one of the beneficiaries of his corrupt conduct."
 Tesler subsequently withdrew all appeals in the U.K. and was extradited to the U.S. On March 11, 2011, Tesler pleaded guilty to conspiring to violate and violating the FCPA.
 As part of his plea agreement, Tesler agreed to forfeit approximately \$149 million.
-Tesler is scheduled for sentencing on June 22, 2011.
+On February 23, 2012, he was sentenced to serve 21 months in prison, followed by two years of supervised release, and to pay a \$25,000 fine.
+In parallel, Tesler is also being prosecuted in France on charges of corruption of foreign public officials, and is expected to be sentenced by the Criminal Court of Paris on June 11, 2012.
+His defense denies that corruption took place.

 The Tesler and Chodan cases exemplify increasing cross-border cooperation in anticorruption investigations and prosecutions.
-In its press releases related to Tesler and Chodan, the DOJ acknowledges assistance from the DOJ Criminal Division's Office of International Affairs, the SFO's Anti-Corruption Unit and the police forces of the City of London, as well as authorities in France, Italy, and Switzerland.
+In its press releases regarding Tesler and Chodan, the DOJ acknowledges assistance from the DOJ Criminal Division's Office of International Affairs, the SFO's Anti-Corruption Unit and the police forces of the City of London, as well as authorities in France, Italy, and Switzerland.